 - Local community interest in prioritizing immigration enforcement over other uses of local government resources.

-Below are some example policies from “sanctuary” jurisdictions in Washington State.
-While not all of these jurisdictions have officially designated themselves as a “sanctuary,” each has adopted policies related to federal immigration laws.
+Below are some sample policies from jurisdictions in Washington State.
+While not all of these jurisdictions have chosen to name themselves as a “sanctuary,” each has adopted policies related to federal immigration laws.
 For more samples and model language that local governments can or have adopted, see Appendix A and B of the Washington Attorney General’s Guidance Concerning Immigration Enforcement publication.

 Have a question or comment about this information?
 Let me know below or contact me directly at email@example.com.